telerik/ajax-docs/api/client/args/Telerik.Web.UI.ListBoxDragStartEventArgs.md

 `Element` the DOM html element which the item is dropped onto.

-###  get_domEvent
+### get_sourceItems

-Returns the Sys.UI.DomEvent instance associated to the raised event.
+Returns an array of the selected items that are dragged

 #### Parameters

 #### Returns

-`Sys.UI.DomEvent` the Sys.UI.DomEvent instance associated to the raised event.
+`Telerik.Web.UI.RadListBoxItem[]`  an array of the selected items that are dragged